 - an intervention panel to review all qualifying incidents and consider appropriate actions to be offered or taken

 Policy adopted in 2019

 - Renters First Housing policy: Policy to guide City procedures, services and programming related to housing inspections and code enforcement, including renter engagement and legal actions.
 The policy prioritizes the safety, dignity, stability, and health of renters in regulatory and enforcement decision-making.

-- Renter Protections Ordinance: notice has been given to introduce and refer to staff, authored by Council Members Lisa Bender and Jeremiah Ellison.
+- The Renter Protections Ordinance: authored by Council Members Jeremiah Ellison and Lisa Bender

 - Renter Protection Security Deposit Summary Sheet (PDF)

 - Renter Protection Screening Summary Sheet (PDF)

 - Additional Background – Evictions (PDF)